braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/installation_methods/manual_integration.md

 | `BrazePushStory`           | Notification content extension library that provides support for push stories.
 Do not add this library directly to your main application target, instead [add the `BrazePushStory` library separately](https://braze-inc.github.io/braze-swift-sdk/tutorials/braze/b3-push-stories).                                  |
 {: .ws-td-nw-1}

-## Step 3: Integrate your framework(s)
+## Step 3: Integrate your frameworks

-The steps for integrating dynamic frameworks and static XCframeworks are different.
-Follow the steps for your desired XCframework type:
+The steps for integrating dynamic and static XCframeworks are different.
+Follow the corresponding steps for your desired XCframework type:

 {% tabs %}
 {% tab dynamic %}